 #6.
 Relaxed – middle of the pack

+A relaxed dog will have a very relaxed posture.
+His body will appear to wag somehow; his tail will be down and relaxed.
 He may also have his mouth open with his tongue slightly exposed.
-Such a dog will always be interested in pleasing the owner and is also very easy going.
+Most dogs will always be interested in pleasing the owner and is also very easy going.

+This is because if he is asleep then your act of petting him my wake him up and he might wake up while already aggressive and bite you.
 After understanding your dog’s body language to pass the message that he is relaxed, it is therefore important to train him so that he does not become prone to over-exuberance.

 #7.
 Fearful – Aggressive

 Most dogs will be fearful and aggressive when directly facing the person threatening them.
-The dog may show signs of fear and will try to get himself out of the situation by becoming aggressive.
+The pup may show signs of fear and will try to get himself out of the situation by becoming aggressive.

 First of all, a fearless dog will appear dull and always stressed up.
-Such a dog will always be on the edge.
+Such a dog’s eyes will always be on the edge.
 If your dog growls, barks and lunges at almost everything at the slightest movements around him then be sure that your dog is fearful.
+Your puppy will lower his body, have his hackles raised, tuck his tail and have his tail tucked and ears back while his eyes are dilated.

 #8.
-Fearful – nervous
+Fearful – Nervous

 If you understand dog body language, then you should know that dogs which are fearful need not only be aggressive but can also be nervous.
 A nervous dog will always be uncomfortable and might not know what is going on around him.